Konvt/pgbar/README.md

 Additionally, the program checks whether its standard output is bound to a terminal.

-If the output is not being displayed in a terminal, it won't output strings to the outside.
+The program will also determine whether its standard output is bound to the terminal, and it will not output strings to the outside if the output is not displayed in the terminal.

+**If a `std::ostream` output stream object is used other than `std::cout` or `std::cerr`, the program will not attempt to determine whether it is running in a terminal.**
 ### What C++ version is required?
 As mentioned, it supports C++11 and later C++ standards.